-The loss function specified in (4) incorporates elements in line with the social planner's benchmark as well as ideosyncratic national motives.
+The loss function specified in (4) incorporates elements in line with the social planner's benchmark as well as idiosyncratic national motives.
 As in (2), the loss function of country i includes a real target compatible with the level of natural output (i.e., there is no inflation bias), and we assume that the relative weight of the real argument in (4), λ , is the same as in the first-best benchmark.
 But national central bank governors deviate from the benchmark in two crucial areas.
-First, in line with the general notion of a national perspective, governors focus on the level of the output gap in country i and not on the weighted average of the currency area as a whole, creating the possibility of a national bias in decision-making.
-Second, national inflation targets may be subject to ideosyncratic shocks.
+First, governors focus on the level of the output gap in country i.
+Second, national inflation targets may be subject to idiosyncratic shocks.